Nick-SHM/mkdocs-tags/README.md

 All the variables available for the template include:

--   `tags_and_pages`: a `dict` containing tags and pages info, see the default template about its usage.
+-   `tags_and_pages`: a `dict` containing tags and pages info, see the default template about its usage. **This is subject to change until the release of v1.0.**
 -   `markdown`: the markdown source of the page, in a `str`.
 -   `page`: the `mkdocs.structure.pages.Page` object of the current page.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
+For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#page) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/structure/pages.py).
 -   `config`: the global `mkdocs.config.base.Config` object of the site.
-For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) or [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).
+For more info, see [MkDocs documentation](https://www.mkdocs.org/user-guide/custom-themes/#config) and [MkDocs source code](https://github.com/mkdocs/mkdocs/blob/master/mkdocs/config/base.py).

 ### On-page Tags List